 Environmental aspects of aggregate dredging - refined source terms for plume dispersion studies

-Dearnaley, M.P. and Stevenson, J. and Spearman, J. (1999) Environmental aspects of aggregate dredging - refined source terms for plume dispersion studies.
+Dearnaley, M.P., Stevenson, J. and Spearman, J. (1999) Environmental aspects of aggregate dredging - refined source terms for plume dispersion studies.
 Technical Report.
 HR Wallingford.

 Abstract